 IPP also provides a wide scope of services to the university, the state of Missouri – both legislative and executive branches – county, city and municipal governments, and nonprofit organizations across the state.

 The institute has forged strong collaborative arrangements with a wide range of departments, schools and colleges at MU.
 Policy research scholars from across campus provide valuable objective research on current issues.

-- Truman Leadership Project
+- Truman Youth Leadership Academy

 - Fire and Rescue Training Institute (FRTI)

 Graduate Student Learning

 As part of the Truman School, IPP is also committed to educating the leaders of tomorrow.

 IPP’s graduate research assistants gain hands-on experience with research, program design, evaluation, data entry and management.